SCNUJackyChen/TF-IDF/README.md

 ## Defect
 If words in the query has no same words(totally different) with the corresponding concepts, TF-IDF can hard to find it in the candidates.

+## How to run?
+Run TF-IDF.py is just ok.